Standing on the Corner (band): History

-In 2014, Gio Escobar formed a guitar-based live group called Children of the Corner; the name was an homage to Harlem rap collective Children of the Corn.
+In 2014, Gio Escobar and Jack Nolan formed a guitar-based live group called Children of the Corner; the name was an homage to Harlem rap collective Children of the Corn.
 This project later evolved into Standing on the Corner.
-Escobar wrote several tape machine-recorded songs that were not initially intended for release.
-Later Escobar brought some of those same demos he was working on to producer Jasper Marsalis, better known as Slauson Malone, who helped refine them.
+Escobar and Nolan wrote several tape machine-recorded songs that were not initially intended for release.
+Later Escobar brought some of those same demos he was working on to producer Jasper Marsalis, who helped produce them.
 Work on those songs resulted in the band's 2016 self-titled debut.

 In 2017, Standing on the Corner released their second album Red Burns.
-Soon after the release of Red Burns, Slauson Malone quietly left the group due to ideological differences and in order to work on solo material.
-In 2019, they contributed to Solange's album When I Get Home, with production and writing credits on the songs "S McGregor (interlude)", "Can I Hold the Mic (interlude)", "Down With the Clique", "Nothing Without Intention (interlude)", and "Exit Scott (interlude)".
+Soon after the release of Red Burns, Marsalis left the group.
+In 2019, they contributed to Solange's album When I Get Home, with production and writing credits on the songs "S McGregor (interlude)", "Can I Hold the Mic (interlude)", "Down With the Clique", "Nothing Without Intention (interlude)", "Exit Scott (interlude)", and "Not Screwed! (interlude)".
 After their contributions to Solange's project, multi-instrumentalist Caleb Giles announced he was leaving the group on good terms to focus on his solo rap career.